 Those persons who had not heard the beginning of the program but turned in after it started declared today that the broadcast of the “tragic affair” was so realistic that they believed it was an actual fact that Martians had suddenly swept down from Mars to invade earth.
 The announcers, speaking in present tense, said the Mars fighters were invincible and that thousands were dead and buildings were destroyed.

 At The Times office between 8:30 and 9 more than 50 calls were received from persons in the city seeking to learn if the “disaster in New Jersey” was true.
 The voices were excited and some had reached an almost hysterical pitch.

-A telephone operator in Evans Mills would call The Times office where there was only one person working.
-She had requested any news or information on “The New Jersey” tragedy, stating she was swamped with telephone calls on the subject.
+A telephone operator in Evans Mills would call The Times office where only one person was working.
+She requested any news or information on “The New Jersey” tragedy, stating she was swamped with telephone calls.
 The local police in Watertown faired no better.
-Sergeant John L. Couchette reported answering dozens of calls asking the same question as there were about 300 more phone calls than usual Sunday evening per the New York Telephone company the following day.
+Sergeant John L. Couchette reported answering dozens of calls asking the same question.
+There were about 300 more calls than usual on Sunday evening per the New York Telephone company the following day.

 The Times article would continue–